 Zaha Hadid is an architect who listens to her environment.
 With the Riverside, she mimicked the river Clyde and at the Ordrupgard Extension in Copenhagen, she listened to the undulations of the surrounding landscape.
 The garden is also reflected in the semi-transparent panes of glass which provide both privacy and a connection to nature.
 During the design, Hadid took great care to reflect the proportions of the original 1918 building and the resulting effect is one of modernity and elegance.

 The iceberg of architecture, Phaeno Science Centre is stunning and timeless.
 Few people can turn concrete, steel and glass into a “hypnotic work of architecture,” but Zaha Hadid has certainly accomplished this.
 The glacial windows and cool white concrete are captivating, but inside, a soaring latticework ceiling and huge concrete columns give the space a monumental feeling shared by the great cathedrals of Europe.
 Perhaps this can be seen not as a church or religion, but a Cathedral of Science.

 Guangzhou Opera House | Guangzhou

 Hungerburgbahn is a hybrid funicular railway.
-Each of the four stations on the line were designed by Zaha Hadid.
-The Hungerburg station in particular is glorious.
+Each of the four stations on the line was designed by Zaha Hadid.
+The Hungerburg station, in particular, is glorious.
 Half sprouting fungus, half enameled icicle, its mountainside location is the perfect site for a cloud-like work of architecture.
 There is something ephemeral, yet solid about this building.
-It’s dynamic curving form along with the glossy white surface are a gift to the world of architecture.
+Its dynamic curving form along with the glossy white surface is a gift to the world of architecture.
 It is soft, yet it is hard; it is swaying and static; it is transient and timeless – so many juxtapositions, so beautifully assembled.

 Heydar Aliyev Center | Azerbaijan